9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 Yes, if it feels safe.
 You can say, “I know I have done X before, and I am working on it.”
 This shows ownership and invites gentle accountability.
 When you name your goal to manage your own toxic behaviours, people can notice and support your progress.

-How do you apologise after acting in a toxic way?
+How do you apologize after acting in a toxic way?

 Be specific and honest.
 Say what you did, how it likely felt for them, and what you will try to do differently.
 Avoid excuses.
 A genuine apology might sound uncomfortable, but it is part of learning to manage your own toxic behaviours and rebuild trust.